Surveily/Hydra/README.md

 #### Copy Task

 Copies data between Azure Storage Accounts.
+WARNING!
 If you specify multiple sources or targets, you will use Hydra Jump Sharding.
-Otherwise simple copy.
+Very useful for re-sharding data.

 ```
 $ hydra cp --help